paigeweber13/fine-hardware-visualization/README.md

 # TODO:
 ## Immediate:
  - [ ] work on convolution as an example of how we can identify bottlenecks
-   - [ ] look at newest data to analyze how bottleneck for convolution changes as n*m and k change
+   - [x] look at newest data to analyze how bottleneck for convolution changes as n*m and k change
+     - (seems entirely bound by CPU right now)
  - [x] add geometric mean to performance monitor
  - [ ] new per_thread_results seems to be small on events.
    - [ ] also, it reports stuff for threads that I don't have???
 Like thread 11